 If you are interested in seeing more images and discussion of what we looked at this day, check out a post dedicated entirely to the three sites –

-As we paddled out of the bay and headed west we met the only other paddlers we would see during our nine-day trip.
+As we paddled out of the bay and headed west, we met the only other paddlers we would see during our nine-day trip.
 The canoe party was a group of six boys from a Minnesota summer camp at the start of their epic adventure down the river to Mattice.
-Given the less than ideal conditions over the past two or three days, their positive attitude was impressive.
-Though some of the boys looked no more than twelve, some already had tripping experience and the two older guys leading the group looked to be excellent role models.
+Their positive attitude was impressive given the less-than-ideal conditions over the past two or three days.
+Though some of the boys looked no more than twelve, some already had tripping experience, and the two older guys leading the group looked to be excellent role models.
 We are always heartened when we see a younger generation doing what we love to do!

-Paddling along the south shore of the lake we appreciated the lack of wind.
+Paddling along the lake’s south shore, we appreciated the lack of wind.
 The following pix show an almost ripple-free water surface.
-Next up – Reva Point, a seven kilometer or so paddle from the Whitefish Bay site.
+Next up – Reva Point, a seven-kilometer-or-so paddle from the Whitefish Bay site.
 The rock images there – six or seven of them – were easier to “read” than the ones at the first site.
 We spent a few minutes checking them out and then headed to the north end of Reva Island.

-Sitting at the north end of Reva island we marveled the incredible quality of the light as we looked back to the Reva Point pictograph site and over to Fairy Point.
+Sitting at the north end of Reva Island, we marvelled at the incredible quality of the light as we looked back to the Reva Point pictograph site and over to Fairy Point.
 It had stopped raining.
-The short paddle across to Fairy Point can be a bumpy ride when the wind is blowing, especially down the open stretch of water from the south-west.
+The short paddle across to Fairy Point can be bumpy when the wind blows, especially down the open stretch of water from the southwest.
 The waves have all of South Bay to roll down before they crash into Fairy Point.
-No wonder the Ojibwe had stories of underwater monsters like Mishipeshu, the lynx-like creature who lets his displeasure known by overturning the canoes of those who have somehow angered him.
+No wonder the Ojibwe had stories of underwater creatures like Mishipeshu, the lynx-like creature who lets his displeasure known by overturning the canoes of those who have somehow angered him.

 Approaching Fairy Point from the south was a different experience.
-On previous occasions we were coming at it from Crooked Lake at the beginning of a Missinaibi River trip, one that either finished at Mattice or further down at Moose River Crossing or Moosonee.
-Uncooperative weather meant we often just zipped by the Point after giving a panel or two a quick glance.
+On previous occasions, we were coming at it from Crooked Lake at the beginning of a Missinaibi River trip, one that either finished at Mattice or further down at Moose River Crossing or Moosonee.
+The uncooperative weather meant we often just zipped by the Point after giving a panel or two a quick glance.
 We would make amends with this visit!

 The pictograph site faces west.
 We started at the southern end of the point and slowly made our way north along the shore.
 We spent about a half-hour in pictograph-quest mode though it felt like we had paddled into some timeless dimension.
-Perhaps it is the act of framing a string of photos that creates this Zen-like state; you are so focussed on this one thing that all else fades away!
+Perhaps framing a string of photos creates this Zen-like state; you are so focused on this one thing that all else fades away!

 The image below is of the first pictographs we saw – a humble start.
 You can see a couple of ochre slash marks, the one on the right with two short arms at the top and the bottom.
 To the right is an almost-gone hematite smudge, some of which is undoubtedly behind the lichen.